-Install Airtight Doors & Vent Covers: Sealing your crawl space doors and vents stops the cycle of cold, humidity, and moisture entering from the outside air.
+Install Airtight Doors: Sealing your crawl space doors and vents stops the cycle of cold, humidity, and moisture entering from the outside air.
 However, water can still enter your crawlspace in many ways.

 Remove Any Standing Water Sources: The next step is to eliminate any sources of flooding in your crawl space by installing a crawl space drain and sump pump system.
 This eliminates flooding water from your crawl space, but moisture can still enter directly through the concrete and floor in the form of water vapor.